Demonico/jfe/README.md

 # jfe
-J's Front End - Jarrod's basic React set up when you want to avoice CRA.
+J's Front End - Jarrod's basic React set up when you want to avoid CRA.